Skip to Main Content

 That is, your first block must be the informed consent block, and your "Then branch if" statement must come directly after it.
 The End of Survey element should be nested under the "Then branch if" statement; if it is not, the logic will not be executed correctly.
 The rest of your survey's blocks or contents will come after the "Then branch If" element.

-6. If you are satisfied with your changes, click Save Flow.
+8. If you are satisfied with your changes, click Apply.

 The informed consent statement is now complete.
 Make sure to test the logic in Preview Survey to verify that it is working properly.